orbitalindex/awesome-space/README.md

 * [poliastro](https://github.com/poliastro/poliastro) - Poliastro is an open source pure Python package dedicated to problems arising in Astrodynamics and Orbital Mechanics.
 Focuses on interplanetary design.
 * [smd](https://github.com/ChristopherRabotin/smd) - A SPICE-enhanced continuous thrust interplanetary mission propagator and visualizer.
 * [SPICE](https://naif.jpl.nasa.gov/naif/toolkit.html) - Ephemerides library used by JPL for their missions.
 [SpiceyPy](https://github.com/AndrewAnnex/SpiceyPy) is a Python wrapper.
+* [SpOCK](https://github.com/deflorio/SpOCK/) - The Spacecraft Orbital Computations Kit is an open source tool for spacecraft mission analysis and simulation.

 ### Spacecraft Hardware